Tuesday, April 20, 2010

 Mankato also has it's own claim-to-fame hill-wise for the Main Street ascent in the Nature Valley Grand Prix, where professional cyclist climb the brutal downtown hill FOUR TIMES at the tail end of a 130 km race.
 My car has trouble getting up that hill after a fresh tune-up.
 I don't even want to imagine attacking it with a bike after a day of cycling at top speeds.

-where it is in the race.
+Does this diminish the significance of Heartbreak Hill?
+Of course not.
+As stated before, the hill isn't difficult because of how steep it is; it's difficult because of where it is in the race.
 Most marathon runners hit the proverbial "wall" between miles 18 and 23.
 This is the point where their glycogen is depleted and they're basically running on fumes.
 Just trying to maintain a steady pace is hard enough to do at that point, let alone trying to climb a hill.

 Try to imagine jogging up Main Street hill after putting in 20 miles of running.
 Would you make it up the hill without stopping?
 If you can, I can almost guarantee you're in the extreme minority.